Rajpratik71/Mininet-wiki/FAQ.md

 ### Why doesn't `dpctl` work?
 How can I dump a switch's flow table?

+`dpctl` should work fine with the Stanford OpenFlow reference implementation or the CPqD version of same.

+If you are running Open vSwitch, read on.

-1. The correct command to use from the shell prompt is
+1. If you are using Open vSwitch, the correct command to use from the shell prompt is

         $ sudo ovs-ofctl dump-flows s1